 To learn more: See the topic about creating an edit distance report manually.

 To set up a template for online projects: Use an online template for this.
 Choose your memoQ server at the top of Resource console.
 Click Select.

 2.Select the project template that you want to set up with automated actions that use custom scripts.
 Right-click the selection, and click Edit.

 Online projects only: This action isn't available in local projects.
 If the eye is closed in the top right corner of the Edit project template window, click it.

+4.Under Available triggers, click an event when you want memoQ to calculate the edit-distance statistics.
 You may need to run this after a document is delivered by a reviewer.
-For example, choose Reviewer 2 delivers document.
+For example, click Reviewer 2 delivers document.

 What can you do?